 |Licensure||Licensing might be required for select positions in certain states|

-|Key Skills||Excellent oral and written communication, empathy, problem-solving ability|
+|Key Skills||Excellent oral and written communication and problem-solving ability; empathy|

 Source: U.S. Bureau of Labor Statistics